Skip to main content

 Networking Options

-After deploying your application into compatibility matrix clusters, you will want to execute your tests using your own test runner.
+After deploying your application into Compatibility Matrix clusters, you will want to execute your tests using your own test runner.
 In order to do this, you need to access your application.
 Compatibility matrix offers several methods to access your application.

 Some standard Kubernetes networking options are available, but vary based on the distribution.
 For VM-based distributions, there is no default network route into the cluster, making inbound connections challenging to create.